 When you've completed the Create trace... dialog, click Create to start the newly defined trace or to schedule the trace for a later time.

-Fig. 4: The SQL Profiler tab, displaying the trace results
+Figure 9.4 - The SQL Profiler tab, displaying the trace results.

-If you elect to execute the trace immediately, the trace results will display in the PEM client.
+If you elect to execute the trace immediately, the trace results will display in the PEM client (see Figure 9.4).

 9.1.2 Opening an Existing Trace